 Shot in an old abandoned hunting cabin, this video is a haunting look at the shadows and hidden corners of an old house.
 It's an acknowledgement of the many histories that get permanently embedded in old houses and linger for future generations.
 Winner of "Best Music Video" at the White Mountain Film Festival

 The footage for this video was essentially a test reel shot in Oregon on HD tape as a way of testing out a new camera RDO had purchased.
-He liked a lot of hte imagery, so decided to make a collage-style backdrop for this song.
+He liked a lot of the imagery, so decided to make a collage-style backdrop for this song.

 RDO shot this documentary while on tour in Germany.
 It's a mixture of live performance and sightseeing, with some narrative explanations.
 He put it together for his friends and fans after returning from the month-long tour.